Key Takeaways:

 • Birth certificate

-• Divorce certificate of any previous spouse (if applicable)
+• A divorce certificate of any previous spouse (if applicable)

 • Police certificate from your country of residence

-• Evidence of valid relationship with the sponsor, which includes a statement of your intent to marry
+• Evidence of a bona fide relationship with the U.S. citizen sponsor, including a signed statement from both parties confirming their intent to marry

 If you need help with applying for a K-1 visa, you can post a job on UpCounsel's marketplace and hire a marriage visa lawyer.
 We work with the top 5% of lawyers, who come from prestigious law schools like Harvard Law and Yale Law, having worked with or on behalf of companies like Google, Menlo Ventures, and Airbnb.